catalyst-cloud/catalystcloud-docs/source/getting-started/support.rst

 ===============================

-Customers that contract premium support from Catalyst have a technical account manager they can call.
+Customers that contract premium support from Catalyst have a technical account manager.
 You should have received the contact of your account manager when you applied for premium support.

 Contacting a solutions architect